mongodb/libmongocrypt/doc/releasing.md

 ### Release

 Do the following when releasing:
 - Ensure `etc/purls.txt` is up-to-date.
+- Update `etc/third_party_vulnerabilities.md` with any updates to new or known vulnerabilities for third party dependencies that must be reported.
 - If this is a feature release (e.g. `x.y.0` or `x.0.0`), follow these steps: [Creating SSDLC static analysis reports](https://docs.google.com/document/d/1rkFL8ymbkc0k8Apky9w5pTPbvKRm68wj17mPJt2_0yo/edit).
 - Update CHANGELOG.md with the version being released.
 - Check out the release branch.
 For a release `x.y.z`, the release branch is `rx.y`.
 If this is a new minor release (`x.y.0`), create the release branch.